seung-lab/cloud-volume/README.md

 * mesh - Access mesh operations
 	* get - Download an object.
 Can merge multiple segmentids
 	* save - Download an object and save it in `.obj` format.
 You can combine equivialences into a single object too.
+* cache - Access cache operations
+        * enabled - Boolean switch to enable/disable cache.
+If true, on reading, check local disk cache before downloading, and save downloaded chunks to cache.
+When writing, write to the cloud then save the chunks you wrote to cache.
+If false, bypass cache completely.
+The cache is located at `$HOME/.cloudvolume/cache`.
+	* path - Property that shows the current filesystem path to the cache
+	* list - List files in cache
+	* num_files - Number of files in cache at this mip level , use all_mips=True to get them all
+	* num_bytes - Return the number of bytes in cache at this mip level, all_mips=True to get them all
+	* flush - Delete the cache at this mip level, preserve=Bbox/slice to save a spatial region
+	* flush_region - Delete a spatial region at this mip level
 * exists - Generate a report on which chunks within a bounding box exist.
 * delete - Delete the chunks within this bounding box.